Computer-Aided Design Program

 The Kishwaukee College CAD Technology Program has an outstanding curriculum with articulation agreements with most major state universities.
 Students should download syllabi from the department's Brightspace® course shells and ask the intended university of transfer for an evaluation BEFORE transfer from Kishwaukee College.
 Students who plan to attend 4 year colleges of architecture and engineering are increasingly expected to know CAD system operations before attendance.

-The Kishwaukee College CAD Technology Program regularly offers online courses in both Descriptive Geometry (CAD221) and Geometric Dimensioning and Tolerancing (CAD231) each year.
+The Kishwaukee College CAD Technology Program regularly offers hybrid courses.
 Students in these courses may opt to attend every class session or complete the course entirely online.
-Additionally, students may complete these two courses by CAD or manual methods.

 This program is part of the Architecture & Construction Career Cluster.